 ZERO TO THREE Critical Competencies for Infant-Toddler Educators™

-Infant-toddler educators have one of the most important jobs in the world – supporting our children during a critical period of development – but they often lack the practical resources to support them.
-ZERO TO THREE set out to change that, and in 2016, we released the ZERO TO THREE Critical Competencies for Infant-Toddler Educators™.
-This competency model defines the knowledge and practices required for infant-toddler educators to be successful now, to support the future of our children.
+Infant-toddler educators have one of the most important jobs in the world, but they often lack the practical resources to support them.
+The ZERO TO THREE Critical Competencies for Infant-Toddler Educators™ competency model defines the specific knowledge and practices required for infant-toddler educators to be successful now, to support the future of our children.

-New!
-Buy the Critical Competencies for Infant-Toddler Educators™ Ebook
+Buy the ZERO TO THREE Critical Competencies for Infant-Toddler Educators™ eBook

 Available exclusively in the ZERO TO THREE bookstore.